marq24/emacberry.com/_docs/3900-tasker.md

 - Live Location Share Event<br/>([see Live Location Sharing & HappyPartner for details](./3200-liveshare.html))

-The Tasker Tasks for Start, Stop, Pause & Resume can be configured in the Application Settings > General Settings > Tasker-Integration, the _Location Event_ Tasker Task have to be enabled and configured in the Application Settings > Sharing Location Information Section.
-Each time the app would send an eMail also the selected TASKER-TASK will be executed.
+The Tasker Tasks for Start, Stop, Pause & Resume can be configured in the Application Settings > General Settings > Tasker-Integration, the _Location Event_ Tasker Task has to be enabled and configured in the Application Settings > Sharing Location Information Section.
+Each time the app would send an eMail the selected TASKER-TASK will also be executed.

 # Provided Variables
-When a Tasker task will be called there is the possibility to provide additional variables to the task.
-GPSLogger will provide currently the following:
+Whenever a Tasker task is called there is the possibility to provide additional variables to the task.
+GPSLogger will currently provide the following:

 ## The %action Variable